elasticio/api-docs/source/includes/_users.md

 #### Authorization
-This request is authorized for a member of an organization or for a user with a role as `TenantAdmin` (contact support team to get this role).
+This request is authorized to only a user with `TenantAdmin` role (contact support to get this role).

 #### Returns